Interpreting the Work of Dr. Weston A. Price

 Response to Some Common Objections to the Work of Dr. Weston Price

-Objection: Weston A. Price is actually a dentist who traveled around the world and looked at the diets of primitive cultures who spend most of their day doing manual labor, but also eat a diet rich in animal foods.
+Objection: Weston A. Price is actually a dentist who traveled around the world and looked at the diets of indigenous cultures who spend most of their day doing manual labor, but also eat a diet rich in animal foods.

 Response: Actually not all of the groups Price studied ate diets rich in animal foods.
 All of the ones who were healthy, however, did eat at least some animal products.
 Many of these subsisted largely on animal products while some subsisted largely on plant products.
 Among those who were healthy and ate a small percentage of their calories as animal products, they selected very nutrient-dense products such as whole insects and frogs, shellfish, and so on.
 To give you an example of the difference between a small amount of very nutrient-dense animal foods and no animal foods at all, consider vitamin B12: 64% of vegans, 43% of lacto-ovo-vegetarians and 16% of the elderly in one study were found to have stage III (relatively advanced and becoming serious) vitamin B12 deficiency.
 (Herrmann et al. Usefulness of holotranscobalamin in predicting vitamin B12 status in different clinical settings.
 Curr Drug Metab.
 2005; 6(1): 47-59.
 One could satisfy the B12 requirement with a serving of meat per day, on the one hand, or with a serving of clams per month.
 This is not the only important nutrient from animal foods but just an example of how even small amounts of animal foods can make a diet fundamentally different from one that is free of animal foods if they are the right ones.